randallmlough/code-bot/README.md

 The goal of this project is to have a coding bot that can answer your coding questions and understand your current project.

 ## Features
-Leverages OpenAI Function calling by its powerful plugin implementation.
+Leverages OpenAI Function Calling from its powerful plugin implementation.
 Developers can create plugins that do almost anything they want to do with the results from a chat bot.

 Available plugins:
 - [x] Coding style guide
 - [x] Creating or updating a file

+## Installation
 ### Requirements
 - Go 1.21 (uses new features)
 - OpenAI API token

-### Installation
 ```shell
 $ OPENAI_TOKEN=[REPLACE_WITH_TOKEN] >> backend/.env # only necessary if you are developing locally
 $ make build/cli # build the cli tool